Finance (FINA)

 Campus: LISLE

 FINA 2300 Principles of Finance.
 This course provides a brief introduction to the fundamentals of corporate finance to help students acquire an understanding of broad economic issues that are of wide applicability in many areas of corporate finance.
 Key concepts and applications include: time value of money, risk-return tradeoff, cost of capital, interest rates, capital budgeting, bond and stock valuation, discounted cash flow (DCF) analysis, net present value, internal rate of return, payback period.
-Prerequisite: Earned a grade of C or better in both ACCT 1111 and BALT 1150 or MGT 1150.
+Prerequisite: Earned a grade of "C" or better in both ACCT 1111 and BALT 1150 or MGT 1150.
 3 semester credit hour/s.

 Campus: LISLE (Typically Offered: Fall and Spring Terms)